Truong Quoc Minh

-Truong Quoc Minh (Trương Minh Quốc; born 7 November 2000) is a Danish professional footballer who plays as a right back or winger for Danish 2nd Division club Skive IK.
+Truong Quoc Minh (Trương Minh Quốc; born 7 November 2000) is a Danish professional footballer who plays as a right back or winger for V.League 2 club Khatoco Khánh Hòa.

 Early career

 Truong was born in Denmark to Vietnamese parents.
 He played for the youth team of Danish Superliga side Aarhus GF.

 Club career

 After he got released by Aarhus GF in 2017, Truong spent several years playing in Danish lower division teams including Aarhus Fremad, VSK Aarhus, Brabrand IF and Viby IF.

-Khanh Hoa FC
+Khanh Hoa

 On 7 October 2023, Truong joined V.League 1 club Khanh Hoa FC, signing a one-year contract.
 He made his debut for the club on 22 October 2023 against Ho Chi Minh City in a 2–0 away defeat.

 International career

 Truong was a member of the Denmark national futsal team.
 He made two appearances during the UEFA Futsal Euro 2022 qualifying against Croatia and Ukraine.